conan-io/wishlist/README.md

 # Conan Wishlist

-## DEPRECATION NOTICE: Go to [Conan Center Index instead](https://github.com/conan-io/conan-center-index)
+## DEPRECATION NOTICE: Use  [Conan Center Index repository](https://github.com/conan-io/conan-center-index) instead.

 This repository tracked user wishes for new Conan recipes prior to the start of the [Conan Center Index](https://github.com/conan-io/conan-center-index).